Did you tuck a turkey carcass into the freezer after Thanksgiving?

 Today, Roxanne from The Holistic Mama shares her easy crock pot (or stockpot) broth method.
 Plus, she’ll win you over to all the many health benefits of making healing, homemade broth and stock! -Wardee

 Homemade broth and stock is essential for optimum health.
 (Yes!
 There is a difference between the two.
 To learn more, read What’s The Difference Between Broth And Stock?)
 And, thankfully, it’s easy and economical to make!

 They require only a large stock pot on the stove top, or a crockpot, require little culinary skill, and even less attention.
-You can make vegetable broth or you can make stock with a variety of herbs, veggies, chicken, beef, fish, or any other meat you'd like.
+You can make vegetable broth or you can make stock with a variety of herbs, veggies, chicken, beef, fish, or any other meat you’d like.